orpheus/hyperman-go/README.md

 4. for the peer node config (`core.yaml`), the `ledger.snapshots.rootDir` has to be an absolute path
     - (I know, weird right?)
     - so I'm setting it to `/tmp/hyperspace/{peer-name}/ledger/snapshots`
+5. I re-copied reset the /{network_name}/config directory with a copy from fabric-samples to keep around original templates.
+    - I then copied `core.yaml` over to each `peer-0x` directory and instead of changing the values in the `core.yaml`, I override them with the peer's `hyperspace.yaml`
+    - in these hyperspace configs, note that each has two ports they listen on
+        - I'm not yet sure what the operations ports is

 ### 0.1.0 --> DONE